 Most people discover they have plaques after screening for some unrelated condition.
 While plaques themselves are not considered a risk factor for mesothelioma, they can indicate a person was exposed to asbestos.

 Diffuse Pleural Thickening

-COPD is chronic obstructive pulmonary disease and it is usually a combination of emphysema and chronic bronchitis or is caused by one or the other.
-Smoking is the number one cause of COPD, but people who were exposed to asbestos and other toxins may also be at risk of developing COPD.
-COPD can also be made worse by being exposed to asbestos.
+Chronic obstructive pulmonary disease (COPD) is usually a combination of emphysema and chronic bronchitis.
+Smoking is the number one cause of COPD; however, people exposed to other toxins, like asbestos, may also be at risk.

 Interstitial Lung Disease – Asbestosis